droobah/simplesamlphp-module-privacyidea/docs/privacyidea.md

     'otpextra' => 1,

     /*
+     * Enable Pin Change
+     * 0: (default) user will not be notified to change their PIN
+     * 1: User will be prompted to change an expired PIN */
+    'enablepinchange' => 1,

+    /*
      * This is the translation from privacyIDEA attribute names to
      * SAML attribute names.
      * Optional.